Make Human Resources Technology Approachable

-I originally set out to write a synopsis of the most interesting innovations at the conference (you can find new product releases, including CultureIQ, here).
+I originally set out to write a synopsis of the most interesting innovations at the conference.
 Instead, a larger theme stood out stood out to me across the board: how do we keep the “human” in human resources considering all the technological advancements?

 This theme was presented in the pre-conference session “Analytics, Analytics, Analytics– The Future of HR.”
 The question posed was: do analytics dehumanize the workforce?
 As a company that has set out to quantify company culture to help you manage and improve it, this is is a relevant and important consideration.